flber/ffstream/README.md

 The goal for the main directory is to provide a couple of tools which should Just Work* though for the moment they're limited to usage on linux.

 *which in this case means: will work with, ideally, under half an hour of debugging :)

+## Requirements

+there are sort of a lot.

+First of all, for now this only works on linux.
+This is due to the fact that scripting for complex audiovisual programs is *much* easier on linux (in my experience), though my longer-term goal is to port this over to a cross platform c codebase (or maybe go or something fancy like that).

+For the main program, `ffstream`, you'll need `dunst`, `ffmpeg`, and `xrandr` (all available for most package managers), and `head`, `cut`, and `sed`, which should come pre-installed on most distributions.
+Additionally, for audio support you'll need alsa and pulseaudio, which are also probably already installed on your system.

+Future scripts will be added which extend the base functionality, and these will be documented as they are added.